Gold Value Guide: Karat, Weight, Spot Price & Selling Tips

 Karat tells you how much of the piece is actually gold.
 Pure gold is 24 karat.
 Most jewelry is made from gold alloyed with other metals for durability, which is why 10k, 14k, and 18k stamps are common on rings, chains, earrings, and bracelets.

-24k 99.9% gold Pure gold, more common in bullion bars and coins than everyday jewelry
+24k 99.9% Pure gold; more common in bullion than everyday jewelry

-14k 58.3% gold One of the most common karats in American jewelry
+14k 58.3% One of the most common karats in American jewelry

-10k 41.7% gold Common in class rings, everyday jewelry, and durable pieces
+10k 41.7% Common in class rings, everyday jewelry, and durable pieces

 No stamp?
 No problem.
 We test every piece regardless of whether it has a visible karat stamp.
 If a piece is unstamped, worn, inherited, or hard to read, we use in-store testing to help determine purity before calculating an offer.